 Similar to humans, treatment for anxiety in dogs and cats usually involves antidepressants, selective serotonin-reuptake inhibitors (SSRIs) and behavioral therapy.
 However, just like with humans, sometimes these methods fall short.
 This is where cannabidiol (CBD) can help.

-CBD helps with anxiety in humans, and it may be able to do the same thing for your kitty or K9—our furry friends also have endocannabinoid systems after all.
+CBD helps with anxiety in humans, and it may be able to do the same thing for your kitty or K9—our furry friends also have endocannabinoid after all.

 The endocannabinoid system is a network of receptors that’s located throughout the body; cannabis acts on this system to bring about therapeutic effects.
 Your pet also has this system, which is why many pet parents are turning to CBD to ease their pet’s anxiety, with great success.